mdmushfiq11/Car-insurance-customer-churn-classification-with-Machine-Learning-algorithms/README.md

 Applied plain vanilla machine learning models and then tried to optimize the models with GridSearch embedded with 5-fold cross validation.

-Gradient bossting provided the best performance in both plain and optimizaed versions.
+Extreme Gradient bossting provided the best performance in both plain and optimizaed versions.